On this page:

 It will cost between $100 and $300 to take out the old countertop, maybe more if the contractor has to rent a dumpster, and possibly less to DIY.

-Types of Countertop Materials
+Costs for Various Types of Countertop Materials

 The price of a countertop is largely dependent on the type of material selected.

 One of the most affordable choices, laminates are quick and easy to install, though these are not that durable and may require replacement sooner than other products.
 Newer laminates are more durable and can also allow for an under-mount sink installation.

 Ceramic or Porcelain